 - Taxes – When a life insurance policy holder borrows against the cash value in their policy, it is not considered to be an actual distribution.
 This is because the amount that is borrowed should be paid back – with interest.
 Therefore, when such funds are borrowed, there will be no tax due on the portion of the funds that is considered to be gain.
 If, however, the cash value loan is not repaid, leading to a lapse of the policy, or if the policy is cancelled prior to loan repayment, then the policy holder will likely have some tax liability.
 Likewise, if the policy were to lapse due to borrowing too much from the policy, then the loan may be treated as being “forgiven” by the IRS.
 In this case, the funds will no longer be considered a loan but rather as ordinary income – and will thus be subject to ordinary income taxes.

-- Death Benefit – Should a policy holder borrow funds from their policy, and then subsequently pass away prior to repayment of the funds, then the amount of the unpaid loan balance will be deducted from the amount of death benefit proceeds that are to be received by the policy’s beneficiary.
+- Death Benefit – Should a policy holder borrow funds from their policy, and then subsequently pass away prior to repayment of the funds, the payment given to the policy’s beneficiary will be reduced.
 In this case, a lesser amount of death benefit could put survivors into a negative financial situation, depending upon how much they need for final expenses and other pressing debts.

 - Other Consideration – In addition, many insurance companies will require fees and/or administrative costs to the borrower when taking out a loan on their policy.
 It is important that the amount of these additional costs be factored into the overall equation.